Table of contents

 Google Calendar also allows you to create a separate schedule for each area of activity.

 When you expand the list next to the Other calendars section and click Create a new calendar, the fields for name, description, and time zone settings will appear.
 After filling these data, move to the advanced configuration of the new calendar.

 Sharing your Google Calendar

 In the advanced settings of Google Calendar, you can adapt it to your needs and style of work.
 The most important options in this menu are those that decide about sharing and visibility of data from the calendar.

 - Access permissions – set the global visibility of the calendar – you can share it publicly or only within your organization.

-- Share with specific people – add users who have insight into your calendar and manage their editing rights (just like in Google Docs or Spreadsheets).
+- Share with specific people – add users who have insight into your calendar and manage their editing rights with this shared Calendar apps feature (just like in Google Docs or Spreadsheets).

 - Integrate calendar – if you want to put a link, code, or calendar ID on the web, you will find it in this section.